5 Funding Paths Every Commercial Real Estate Investor Should Explore

 These loans could be a suitable choice for someone wishing to buy and hold real estate.
 Still, they are a better choice for home hacking as you must reside on the property.

-Options like an SBA 7a loan may also be worth exploring for investors purchasing commercial real estate.
+Financial options like an SBA 7a loan may also be worth exploring for any commercial real estate investor.
 This SBA 7(a) info by Lendio could provide valuable insights into eligibility requirements and the application process for those interested in this type of financing.

 Cross Collateralization